A Survey on Large Language Model Acceleration based on KV Cache Management: Model-level Optimization

 \subsubsection{Intra-layer Grouping}

-Shazeer first introduced Multi-Query Attention (MQA) \cite{shazeerFastTransformerDecoding2019} that modified the traditional multi-head attention mechanism.
-In MQA, all attention heads in a transformer block share a single key and value.
+{ As shown in Fig.~\ref{fig:qkv}, Shazeer first introduced Multi-Query Attention (MQA) \cite{shazeerFastTransformerDecoding2019} that modified the traditional multi-head attention mechanism.} In MQA, all attention heads in a transformer block share a single key and value.
 This simple strategy can greatly accelerate the decoding procedure.
-The experiments of the author show that MQA would gain much efficiency with only minor quality degradation incurring.
+The experiments of the author show that MQA would gain much efficiency with only minor quality degradation occurring.

 MQA is a radical strategy that would cause not just quality degradation, but also training instability.
 GQA (Grouped Query Attention) \cite{ainslieGQATrainingGeneralized2023} introduced a trade-off solution by dividing the query heads into multiple groups, while each group shares its own keys and values.
 In addition, an uptraining process is proposed to efficiently convert existing MHA models to GQA configurations by mean-pooling the key and value heads associated with each group.
 Empirical evaluations demonstrated that GQA models achieve performance close to the original MHA models while offering inference time comparable to MQA.